Secure a Compromised Account

 Company and office admins can use the Event Change Logs to view admin activity and see if new users or admins were added, or API keys were created.
 You'll also want to check and see if changes are made in the SAML of SCIM configuration —if you find any, delete them immediately.

-To access your company change logs, head to your Admin Settings at Dialpad.com
+To access your company change logs, head to your Dialpad Admin Settings.

 1. Navigate to My Company